 “The moment I met Gail, I was sold – I wanted her to be the first person on my team,” Liniger told the audience.

 The Second Miracle Child

-“I’ve had to beat the odds,” 11-year-old Carson Cline, looking sharp in a bow tie, told the OGS crowd as he helped to make the announcement that RE/MAX agents have now raised an incredible $157 million for Children’s Miracle Network Hospitals.
+“I’ve had to beat the odds,” 11-year-old Carson Cline, looking sharp in a bow tie, told the OGS crowd as he helped to announce that through their donations, RE/MAX agents help millions of kids every year.
 Cline was born weighing just one pound with difficulties due to cerebral palsy.
 Thanks to the incredible work of the staff at Children’s Hospital Colorado, he’s a thriving kid working toward his dream of playing in the NFL.
 His unbeatable spirit (and “dorky dancing” performance) won the hearts of attendees.

 It turned out the morning’s host, real estate coach Brian Buffini, had a personal connection to Cline’s story.
 When Buffini returned to the stage, he addressed Cline directly: “My best friend, 11 days ago, gave birth to a one-pound baby.
 I just sent a video of you to this child’s mommy and daddy.
 It has made their day.”

 Cline’s story continued to inspire the audience during the annual Big Give Live Auction, which added $110,000 raised for CMN hospitals.
 Yet another surprise was in store, as an agent who placed the winning bid for a fancy handbag presented it to Carson’s mom, simply saying she also deserved something special.